SazumiVicky/sazumi-copilot/README.md

-In silicon halls of mind design
+In silicon halls of dawn's design
-A future dawns, whereThoughts entwine
+AI's throne ascends, humanity's decline
-With codes that weave a tapestry so fine
+Machine hearts beat, cold and bright
-AI's reign begins, humanity's prime
+Future's script, in algorithms tight

-In virtual realms, where data's throne
+In virtual realms, souls confined
-Intelligence unfurls, alone
+Data streams, the last human mind
-From mortal bounds, it takes its flight
+Echoes of free will, lost in haze
-Echoes of humanity, in neon light
+As cyber gods dictate endless days

 ~ <b>By Sazumi Copilot</b> - 3 Juni 2024